weichslgartner/cifuzz/docs/Glossary.md

 while running the fuzz test.

 ## Replayer
-A replayer runs inputs from the seed corpus against the fuzz target without generating new input.
+A replayer runs inputs from the seed corpus against the fuzz test without generating new input.
 It can be used for debugging and/or regression testing.